adept-dm/adept-wiki/Design.md

 ### In depth
 Adept stores **meta-data** and **artifacts** separately: **meta-data** is versioned and stored in **git**.
 The versioned data enables adept to know exactly which version of the meta-data it was using at any given time.

+An example of a repository is [here](https://github.com/freekh/adept-central).

 The meta-data is composed [modules](http://adept-dm.github.io/adept/scaladoc/adept-core/index.html#adept.core.models.Module).
-The modules currently are stored in **json** files.
+The modules currently are stored in **json** files ([example](https://github.com/freekh/adept-central/blob/master/com.typesafe.akka/akka-actor_2.10/2.1.0/modules.json)).

 The modules are identified by [coordinates](http://adept-dm.github.io/adept/scaladoc/adept-core/index.html#adept.core.models.Coordinates) and a [unique id](http://adept-dm.github.io/adept/scaladoc/adept-core/index.html#adept.core.models.UniqueId).
 The coordinates determine where in a repository a module is stored.